ADVERTISEMENT

 "Sobrang focused ako sa mga problema ng Naga.
 'Yung farthest from my mind 'yung mga pag-uusap sa Maynila.
 Ang primary obligation ko ay yung trabahong pinag-applyan ko.
 Malayo pa yung eleksyon,” she added.

-Malacañang had already called for a stop to political discourse resulting from Duterte’s announcement, noting that Marcos wanted an orderly, progressive, and trustworthy Philippines.
+Malacañang had already called for a stop to the political noise.

 “Huwag munang gumawa ng imahinasyon.
 Mag-focus sa kanyang-kanyang trabaho para hindi maligaw sa tamang mithiin… Tumigil muna ang lahat sa pamumulitika,” said Palace Press Officer Undersecretary Attorney Claire Castro.